srcery-colors/srcery-terminal/README.md

 and run `make README.md` to update docs.

 ### Generating configurations
 To get a list of available configurations call `make list`.
-By editing the relevant template for any given configuration (located in `./templates`), or by editing `palette.json` and calling `make` will generate a new configuration.
+By editing the relevant template for any given configuration (located in `./templates`) and calling `make` will generate a new configuration.

 To make a single config, say `xresources` call make like this: